markets/invisible_captcha/README.md

 You can place `<%= flash[:error] %>` next to `:alert` and `:notice` message types, if you have them in your `app/views/layouts/application.html.erb`.

+**NOTE:** This gem relies on data set by the backend, so in order to properly work, your forms should be rendered by Rails.
+Forms generated via JavaScript are not going to work well.

 ## Options and customization

 This section contains a description of all plugin options and customizations.